lydiazly/star-path-calculator-flask/README.md

 Returns:

-- `results`: a list of all the obtained coordinates and times of the equinoxes and solstices
+- `results`: JSON formatted data contains all the obtained coordinates and times of the equinoxes and solstices

 Example: